 In late 2014, Lama Tsultrim initiated an exploration of how Feeding Your Demons® could be applied to our personal and cultural demons of racism, privilege, and oppression.
 She invited Karla Jackson-Brewer, Lopön Chandra Easton, and Rev. Jamil Scott to develop a curriculum, and in January 2015 they launched a series called “Compassionately Awake to Oppression and Privilege” in the San Francisco Bay Area.
 Now we continue to find ways to use our Dharma practice and tools in the critical process of ‘waking up’ in the world.

 Tara Mandala works to create an environment where the richness of diverse perspectives, backgrounds and life experiences are appreciated and welcomed.
 We support the expression and experience of cultural literacy.
-We offer training to our staff and volunteers and resources that strengthen the cultural literacy of our community-at-large.
+We offer training to our staff and volunteers with resources that strengthen the cultural literacy of our community-at-large.

 The purpose of the Diversity, Inclusion & Equity Council is: